Charmve/TimeWarp/inference/README.md

 cd TimeWarp
 python3 test_image.py
 ```

+#### Scripts

+We provide several scripts in this repo for you to experiment with our model.
+More detailed instructions are included in the files.
+* `inference_images.py`: Perform matting on a directory of images.
+* `inference_video.py`: Perform matting on a video.
+* `inference_webcam.py`: An interactive matting demo using your webcam.

 #### Notebooks
 Additionally, you can try our notebooks in Google Colab for performing matting on images and videos.